garylirocks/quickrefs/azure-devops.markdown

 - `steps:` -> `task:`
 - `jobs:` -> `steps:` -> `task:`
 - `stages:` -> `jobs:` -> `steps:` -> `task:`
+  - If you want "Approvals" for your run, you'll need `stages:`, if using `jobs:` only, you'll need approve before any job runs

 See: https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/pipeline?view=azure-pipelines